azazellochg/temscript/docs/about.rst

 Many of the attributes return values from enumerations.
 The complete list can be found in the :ref:`enumerations` section.

-.. versionchanged:: 2.0
-    All methods of the COM interface now directly return the enumeration objects.
-The constants from pytemscript version 1.x are not defined anymore.
-The numerical values still can be accessed by querying the corresponding enum, e.g. ``psmSA`` corresponds to ``ProjectionSubMode.SA``.

 Vectors
 -------